NRuppinIP/conda-docs/docs/source/building/meta-yaml.rst

 already installed, but it all future packages with that feature that are installed into that environment will be preferred.

-Feature names are independent of package names---it is a coincidence that ``mkl`` is both the name of a package and the feature that it tracks.
+NOTE: Feature names are independent of package names---it is a coincidence that ``mkl`` is both the name of a package and the feature that it tracks.

 To install a feature, install a package that tracks it.
 To remove a feature,